amorist/awesome/README.md

 - [thedevsaddam/gojsonq](https://github.com/thedevsaddam/gojsonq) - A simple Go package to Query over JSON/YAML/XML/CSV Data
 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
 - [ashleymcnamara/artwork](https://github.com/ashleymcnamara/artwork) -
+- [obser-vability/obser](https://github.com/obser-vability/obser) - Obser is a modern observability platform, powered by AI.
+Short for "Observability", Obser provides fully observability for your business and infrastructure.
+It is built using Go, Rust, and React/Types
 - [mongodb/mongo-go-driver](https://github.com/mongodb/mongo-go-driver) - The Official Golang driver for MongoDB
 - [guptarohit/asciigraph](https://github.com/guptarohit/asciigraph) - Go package to make lightweight ASCII line graph ╭┈╯ in command line apps with no other dependencies.
 - [urfave/cli](https://github.com/urfave/cli) - A simple, fast, and fun package for building command line apps in Go